+Dietary fibre deficiency leads to increased endosymbiotic as well as colonic archaeal growth.
 There was increase in cytochrome F420 indicating archaeal growth.
-The archaea can synthesize and use cholesterol as a carbon and energy source^{6, 14}.
+The archaea can synthesize and use cholesterol as a carbon and energy source.
 The archaeal origin of the enzyme activities was indicated by antibiotic induced suppression.
-The study indicates the presence of actinide based archaea with an alternate actinide based enzymes or metalloenzymes in the system as indicated by rutile induced increase in enzyme activities^{15, 16}.
+The study indicates the presence of actinide based archaea with an alternate actinide based enzymes or metalloenzymes in the system as indicated by rutile induced increase in enzyme activities.
 The archaeal glycolytic hexokinase activity were increased.
 The part of the increased glycolytic hexokinase activity detected is human.
-The archaea can undergo magnetite and calcium carbonate mineralization and can exist as calcified nanoforms17.
-This can lead on to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+The archaea can undergo magnetite and calcium carbonate mineralization and can exist as calcified nanoforms.
+This can contribute to the pathogenesis of type 2 diabetes mellitus with CAD and CVA.

-Archaea can induce the host AKT PI3K, AMPK, HIF alpha and NFKB producing the Warburg metabolic phenotype18.
-The increased glycolytic hexokinase activity indicates the generation of the Warburg phenotype.
+Dietary Fibre Deficiency, Endosymbiotic Archaea, Warburg Phenotype and Metabolic Syndrome hexokinase activity indicates the generation of the Warburg phenotype.
 The generation of the Warburg phenotype is due to activation of HIF alpha.
 This stimulates anaerobic glycolysis, inhibits pyruvate dehydrogenase, inhibits mitochondrial oxidative phosphorylation, stimulates heme oxygenase, stimulates VEGF and activates nitric oxide synthase.
-The increase in glycolysis can lead to immune activation and autoimmunity.
-There is induction of glycolysis, inhibition of PDH activity and mitochondrial dysfunction resulting in inefficient energetics and insulin resistance.
-The archaea and viroid generated cytokines can lead to TNF alpha induced insulin resistance.
-Insulin resistance leads on to autoimmune diseases like systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
-The increase in the glycolytic enzyme fructose 1, 6 diphosphatase increases the pentose phosphate pathway.
+This can lead to increased cell proliferation and malignant transformation.
+The mitochondrial PT pore hexokinase is increased leading onto cell proliferation.
+There is induction of glycolysis, inhibition of PDH activity and mitochondrial dysfunction resulting in inefficient energetics and metabolic syndrome.
+The archaea and viroid generated cytokines can lead to TNF alpha induced insulin resistance and metabolic syndrome-type 2 diabetes mellitus with CAD and CVA.
+The increase in the glycolytic enzyme fructose 1,6-diphosphatase increases the pentose phosphate pathway.
 This generates NADPH which activates NOX.
 NOX activation is related to NMDA activation and glutamate excitotoxicity.
-This leads onto autoimmune diseases like systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis18.
+This leads onto metabolic syndrome-type 2 diabetes mellitus, CVA and CAD.18